nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 ---
 <h2 style="color: green">July—Dec 2024</h2>

+✨ We are excited to announce that <a href="https://alt.qcri.org/~ndurrani/pubs/EACL-Demo24.pdf">LLMeBench</a> now includes multimodal support, enabling the integration of textual and visual inputs for comprehensive and accurate results.
+With enhanced performance, LLMeBench offers superior versatility across various research domains and applications, all while maintaining a user-friendly CLI for effortless navigation and utilization of its powerful capabilities.

 I will be serving as Senior Area Chair for Interpretability and Analysis of Models for NLP Track at the COLING 2025.

 <h2 style="color: green">Jan—June 2024</h2>

- I have been promoted to become an Action Editor for TACL.
+ I’ve been appointed as an Action Editor for TACL.

  I will be serving as an Area Chair (Senior Meta-Reviewer) for the Fortieth AAAI Conference on Artificial Intelligence (AAAI-25).

 > Our analysis of multilingual models has been accepted for ACL 2024 🎉.
 Please take a look at our paper <a href="https://alt.qcri.org/~ndurrani/pubs/ACL24.pdf">Exploring Alignment in Shared Cross-lingual Spaces</a>.